Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Results and Discussion

 \subsubsection{Hadronic Decays}

-As shown in Fig. \ref{fig:1h}, \ref{fig:3h}, and \ref{fig:5h}, the graph in the right column is the result of a fixed $\Lambda=1000$ MeV and change $\Lambda_0$, while the graph in the left column is the result of a fixed $\Lambda_0=1000$ MeV and change $\Lambda$.
-At the same time, we draw the branching ratios of the decay channels of the final states containing pseudo-scalar mesons in the first row, where the green lines, blue dashed lines, red large-dashed lines, cyan dot-dashed lines, orange dotted lines, and purple large-dotted lines represent $\eta N$, $\pi N$, $K\Lambda$, $K\Sigma$, $\pi \Delta$ and $K\Sigma^\ast$ final state respectively, and all the cases of involving vector mesons in the second row, where the green lines, blue dashed lines, red large-dashed lines, cyan dot-dashed lines and orange dotted lines represent $K^\ast \Sigma$, $K^\ast \Lambda$, $\rho N$, $\omega N$ and $\phi N$ final state respectively.
+As shown in Figs. \ref{fig:1h}, \ref{fig:3h} and \ref{fig:5h}, the graph in the left panel is the result of a fixed $\Lambda=900$ MeV as a function of $\Lambda_0$, while the graph in the right panel is the result of a fixed $\Lambda_0=900$ MeV as a function of $\Lambda$.
+At the same time, we draw the BRs of the decay channels of the final states containing pseudo-scalar mesons in the first row, where the green lines, blue dashed lines, red large-dashed lines, cyan dot-dashed lines, orange dotted lines, and purple large-dotted lines represent $\eta N$, $\pi N$, $K\Lambda$, $K\Sigma$, $\pi \Delta$ and $K\Sigma^\ast$ final state respectively, and all the cases of involving vector mesons in the second row, where the green lines, blue dashed lines, red large-dashed lines, cyan dot-dashed lines and orange dotted lines represent $K^\ast \Sigma$, $K^\ast \Lambda$, $\rho N$, $\omega N$ and $\phi N$ final state respectively.

-When the cutoff parameter changes in a large range, which also corresponds to a large range of variation in the total width, besides the fact that sometimes $K\Sigma$, $K\Lambda$, and $\pi \Delta$ final state has a large dependence on both cutoffs $\Lambda_0$ and $\Lambda$, the dependence of the rest of the decay channels on the changes of both cutoffs is not that obvious.
+When the cutoff parameter varies in a large range, which also corresponds to a large range of variation in the total width, besides the fact that $K\Lambda$ final state indicates to have a large dependence on both cutoffs $\Lambda_0$ and $\Lambda$ in $N(2270)1/2^-$ decays; and $K\Lambda$ and $\pi\Delta$ final states indicate to have a large dependence on both cutoffs $\Lambda_0$ and $\Lambda$ in $N(2270)5/2^-$ decays, the dependence of the rest of the decay channels on the varies of both cutoffs is not that obvious.

-For the $K\Sigma$ channel, its maximum possible branching ratio is only $5\%$, so it is not included in the prediction of the main decay channels.
-For the $K \Lambda$ and $\pi \Delta$ final state, the variation range is kind of large. $K \Lambda$ is one of the very major decay channels in spin parity $J^P = 1/2^-$ and $J^P = 5/2^-$ cases, while $\pi \Delta$ final state is also one of the very major decay channels in spin parity $J^P = 3/2^-$ and $J^P = 5/2^-$ cases, so we give a range as the prediction in conclusion.
+Taking $N(2270)1/2^-$ decays as an example, although $K\Lambda$ final state indicates to have a large shifting on both cutoffs $\Lambda_0$ and $\Lambda$, but what's important most is, it still show its absolute dominance in the decay patten of $N(2270)1/2^-$ decays, which means that this kind of variation does not influence the main conclusion.
+This discussion can also be applied to the case of $N(2270)5/2^-$ decays.
+To be more rigorous, for this situation, we give a range as the prediction in conclusion.